Introduction to Arithmetic Groups

+\begin{proof} Assume that $G$ is classical, which means it is one of the groups listed in \cref{classical-fulllinear,classical-orthogonal}.
+As was mentioned in the proof of \cref{hasQform}, each of these groups has an obvious $\rational$-form $G_\rational$, obtained by replacing $\real$ with~$\rational$ (or replacing $\complex$ with $\rational[i]$), in a natural way.
+Whenever $G$ is noncompact, it is not difficult to see that $G_\rational$ has a nontrivial unipotent element \csee{UnipInClassicalQ}, so \cref{GammaUnip->notcpct} tells us that $G/G_\integer$ is not compact. \end{proof}

+\begin{rem} We will show in \cref{GHasCpctLatt} that $G$ also has a cocompact lattice, and a special case that illustrates the main idea of the proof will be seen much earlier, in \cref{SO(12;Z[sqrt2])}. \end{rem}

 A lattice of the form~$G_{\integer}$ is said to be \emph{arithmetic}.
 However, for the following reasons, a somewhat more general class of lattices is also said to be arithmetic.
-The idea is that there are some obvious modifications of~$G_{\integer}$ that are also lattices, and any subgroup that is obviously a lattice will be called an arithmetic lattice. \begin{itemize} \item If $\phi \colon G_1 \to G_2$ is an isomorphism, and $\Gamma_1$ is an arithmetic lattice in~$G_1$, then we wish to be able to say that $\phi(\Gamma_1)$ is an arithmetic lattice in~$G_2$. \item When $G$ is noncompact, we wish to ignore compact groups; that is, modding out a compact subgroup should not affect arithmeticity.
-So we wish to be able to say that if $K$ is a compact normal subgroup of~$G$, and $\Gamma$ is a lattice in~$G$, then $\Gamma$ is arithmetic if and only if $\Gamma K/K$ is an arithmetic lattice in~$G/K$ \item Arithmeticity should be independent of commensurability. \end{itemize} The following formal definition implements these considerations.
+The idea is that there are some obvious modifications of~$G_{\integer}$ that are also lattices, and any subgroup that is obviously a lattice should be called arithmetic. \begin{itemize} \item If $\phi \colon G_1 \to G_2$ is an isomorphism, and $\Gamma_1$ is an arithmetic subgroup of~$G_1$, then we wish to be able to say that $\phi(\Gamma_1)$ is an arithmetic subgroup in~$G_2$. \item We wish to ignore compact groups; that is, modding out a compact subgroup should not affect arithmeticity.
+So we wish to be able to say that if $K$ is a compact normal subgroup of~$G$, and $\Gamma$ is a lattice in~$G$, then $\Gamma$ is arithmetic if and only if $\Gamma K/K$ is an arithmetic subgroup of~$G/K$ \item Arithmeticity should be independent of commensurability. \end{itemize} The following formal definition implements these considerations.